necatiakpinar/3-cushion-billiards/README.md

-# 3-cushion-billiards
-Developed in 10/2018

-This is a simple cushion billards game which you can play with your friends.
-It has a multiplayer feature that can only works on same network otherwise it will not work.
+Developed in 10/2018.
+This is a traditional 3-cushion-ball-billards game that you can play with your friends.
+It has a multiplayer feature that only works on when player in the same network.
+Otherwise it will not connect.